stchang/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 ```

 Crucially, the expansion of our `define` form **stops** at this point, without
 examining the `begin-` form and its contained definitions.
-This is because
+The interface through
-Turnstile controls when expansion stops via the interface of
+which Turnstile invokes the macro expander, [`local-expand`][16], takes a
-[`local-expand`][16]. [`local-expand`][16] takes a parameter referred to as the
+parameter referred to as the *stop list* for stopping expansion at certain
-*stop list* The stop list contains identifiers which, when encountered by the
+points.
+The stop list contains identifiers which, when encountered by the
 expander, halt expansion.

 The syntax output from typed forms created using Turnstile are wrapped with a